-9. WP Database Backup
+8. WP Database Backup

-Send backups and reports to your email address or save backup files to services such as Dropbox, Google Drive, Amazon S3, or FTP.
+You can send backups and reports to your email address or save backup files to services such as Dropbox, Google Drive, Amazon S3, or FTP.
 If you need to restore from a specific date, you can search backup files by date.

 WPVivid offers scheduled, automatic site backups and one-click restores and migrations.
 The plugin allows you to send backups to remote storage services as well as migrate websites or files to new hosts and domains efficiently.
 You can also customize backup content and lock backups to prevent auto-deletion.